pentestfunctions/subdomain_vhost/README.md

 This tool is designed to streamline the process of discovering subdomains and virtual hosts, making it easier for penetration testers and security researchers to uncover potential entry points in a target's web infrastructure.
 Utilizing `ffuf`, `zenity`, and the `seclists` wordlist, this bash script provides a user-friendly interface and powerful scanning capabilities.

+## Overview 💻

+Essentially it runs ffuf for subdomains for 5 seconds, checks their wordcount/size response etc - then based on duplicates it will rerun ffuf with those filters in place to get rid of the junk responses.

 ## Prerequisites 📋

 Before you start, make sure you have the following dependencies installed on your system: